Local Observation Networks

 Tymlat is in the Russian Far East on the Tymlat River that flows into the Bering Sea.
 The village is in the Koryak Autonomous Area in the Karaginskiy Region of Kamchatka.
 Kamchatka’s climate ranges from …

 Unalaska, Alaska is located 50 miles from the North Pacific Great Circle Route and 800 miles southwest of Anchorage.
-Year round population is about 4,700, during peaking fishing season the population increased 4-6,000.
-The Unangan …
+Year-round population is about 4,700.
+The International Port of Dutch harbor is a deep-draft port that …